 - If you are going low tech, pour the pandan mixture into a baking dish.
 Chill, then put in the freezer.
 After 45 minutes, check it, if you see ice starts to form around the edges, take it out and give a stir with a spatula.
 Return to the freezer, and repeat this step every 30 minutes for a couple more times.
 When it hits around 2 to 3 hours time, the ice cream should be creamy enough comparable to one made with ice cream machine :)

-- (*) This is based on my pandan extract recipe (https://dailycookingquest.com/pandan-extract.html).
-When using store bought pandan extract, use only 1 to 2 teaspoon, and you will need to add 5 pandan leaves during the cooking process, just discard the leaves afterward.
+- (*) If you use store-bought pandan extract/paste, use only 1 to 2 teaspoon, and you will need to add 5 pandan leaves during the cooking process, just discard the leaves afterward.